 Supervision: Children must be actively supervised by a parent or caregiver at all times, including in Kidz Kingdom.

 Pregnancy: For safety reasons Rainbow's End does not allow pregnant guests on rides.

 Loose items: Loose items are not permitted on rides.
 Rainbow’s End accepts no responsibility for guest property, including property placed in non-secure storage containment areas at individual rides.
 The public are not permitted to use go-pro or other cameras on rides, this includes phones and phone cameras.

 Lockers: Secure lockers are available for your valuable belongings.
 It is recommended that you do not leave any valuable items in your vehicle.

 Footwear: Enclosed footwear is recommended for all rides.
 In wet conditions, closed non-slip footwear is recommended at all times in the park.

-Ride Availability: All rides may not be available on the day you visit due to maintenance or developments in the park.
+Ride Availability: All rides may not be available on the day you visit due to maintenance, adverse weather or developments in the park.
 Please check the home page for updated information on rides or see our upcoming information.
-Weather conditions may cause some rides to temporarily close and due to unforeseen circumstances, some attractions may occasionally be unavailable.
 Park may be closed in adverse weather conditions, please check the website before your visit.

 Strollers: These are available for hire while you are visiting the park from Guest Services or our Kidz Kingdom area.